awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. Choose the region where you want the trail to be created\.
+1. Choose the AWS Region where you want the trail to be created\.

 1. Choose **Get Started Now**\.
 **Tip**